elenderg/PAL-1000/instruções de compilação.md

-`211.
-And these are just two more helpers:`
+211. And these are just two more helpers:

 `To add a fragment given a tag and an entry:`